folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 4. Push feature branch, create pull request with a good name, and a comment if necessary
 5. After approved review, squash and merge to `main`, and delete your feature branch.

-##### Release branches

->**Before creating a release branch**
->
->- Check that the CHANGELOG.md is updated, and has "Unreleased" as latest version.
->
-> If not; create a branch, fix, and create a new pull request.
->
->**If everything is OK; create a release branch**
->
->- When creating a release branch, follow the instructions below to the letter!

-1. Create a new branch from `main`.
-2. Name it `release/x.x.x`, where `x.x.x` is the version you're releasing.
-3. Update CHANGELOG
-   1. Change text `# Unreleased` to `# x.x.x` i CHANGELOG.md.
-   2. Change the date below the version number to today.
-   3. Check that all descriptions have a link to the PR at the end of the line.
-4. Run `npm version [patch, minor, major]` to upgrade `package.json` and automatically create a new commit.
-5. Push release branch and create pull request from release branch into main.
-6. After approved review, squash and merge to main (deploy), delete the release branch for the previous release, but keep the latest release branch.

 #### Fhi.Frontend.Demo, including library projects

 *A library project is an Angular concept for organising code that are going to be made into a npm package.
 A library project is defined in `./angular.json`, and the files are located in `./projects/fhi-[project]`*